 ← Back to Chat

 Does Hunter comply with GDPR?

-Yes, Hunter is fully GDPR compliant with appointed EU and UK representatives and a dedicated privacy consultant.
-All email data is sourced exclusively from publicly available web sources, and each result includes the source URL for verification.
+Yes, Hunter is fully GDPR compliant with appointed EU and UK representatives and a dedicated privacy consultant on staff.
+All email data comes exclusively from publicly available web sources, and each result includes the source URL for verification.

 Is Hunter good for large sales teams?

-Hunter works well for small to mid-sized teams, but larger teams doing high-volume multi-channel outreach may find the campaign features limited compared to platforms like Apollo.io or Reply.io that offer A/B testing, warm-up, and LinkedIn automation.
+Hunter works well for small to mid-sized teams, but larger teams doing high-volume multi-channel outreach will likely find the campaign features limited compared to Apollo.io or Reply.io, which offer A/B testing, warm-up, and LinkedIn automation.

+← Back to Chat